AngelAdrianVR/DTW2.0/resources/js/Pages/Public/Legal/PrivacyPolicy_EN.md

 The security of your data is important to us, but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

 4. Your Data Protection Rights
 You have certain data protection rights.
-[Your Company Name] aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.
+DTW (Desarrollo de Tecnologías Web) aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.

 5. Cookies and Similar Technologies
 We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.